chrisduerr/userstyles-rs/README.md

 This makes it possible to get styles, their settings and other metadata.

 For getting all information about a style you can use `get_style`.
-This provides a struct with most informations about a style, however it does not allow you to get a style's css with custom settings.

 ```rust
 use userstyles::get_style;